DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/get-school-experience.md

 It can help you:

 - decide if you want to train to be a teacher
-- discover which setting you’d like to teach in (primary or secondary)
+- discover if you’d like to teach in primary or secondary school
 - build a relationship with a school you might want to work for later

 ## What to expect